appwriters-dev/appwriters-dev/src/routes/courses/flutter-appwrite/lessons/20-flutter-and-appwrite-integration.md

 videoId: "3-ejU2yU-rQ"
 ---

 In this lesson, we will learn to integrate Appwrite with Flutter.
-For Appwrite server to know about our Flutter app, we need to add platforms in our Appwrite project and for Flutter app to be able to communicate with Appwrite server, we need to add Appwrite SDK to our Flutter app.

 ## Creating a Flutter platform in Appwrite

 To create a Flutter platform in Appwrite

 - open the Appwrite dashboard and open your project.
 - On the project overview page, in the **Add a platform** section click on the **Flutter** button.
 - On the widzard that appears, select the appropriate platform, we are selecting `macos`.
-- Provide a easy to understand name for you platform and the Bundle Identifier of your Flutter app and click on the **Next** button.
+- Provide a easy to understand name for you platform and the Bundle Identifier of your Flutter app
+- Click on the **Next** button.
-- Next you will see the information on how to add the Appwrite SDK to your Flutter app.
-We will do that in the next section, so for now we can skip it.
-Click on the **Skip optional steps** button.
+- Wizard will show the information on how to add the Appwrite SDK to your Flutter app.
+- We will do that in the next section, so for now we can skip it.
+- Click on the **Skip optional steps** button.

 You can follow the similar steps to add other platforms to your Appwrite project.